Can I Save Money By Using Less Energy At Peak Times?

 Additionally, more affordable electricity and gas can help stimulate the economy, as households have more money to spend or invest in businesses or services that create jobs.
 Finally, government initiatives to provide subsidies for renewable energy sources may help make electricity and gas cheaper in the long run, benefiting everyone involved.

 Off-Peak Electricity Hours

-Off-peak electricity hours are when energy demand is lower, usually during the nighttime or on weekends.
+Off-peak electricity hours are when energy demand is lower, usually at night or on weekends.
 During these hours, electricity rates are often lower, making it an attractive option for consumers looking to save money on their energy bills.
 Off-peak hours can benefit residential and commercial customers since they can take advantage of the lower energy prices while still meeting their energy needs.